v-marinkov/pigallery2-curation-requests/README.md

 > [!IMPORTANT]
 > **Development disclosure:** This extension was vibe-coded using **ChatGPT 5.6 Sol High**.
 I developed it for—and actively use it with—my personal family photo library.
 Its design and implementation followed strict data-preservation guidelines: PiGallery2 retains read-only access to the photo library, curation state is stored separately, and deletion is dry-run by default and requires explicit execution with path and fingerprint checks.
 Tested backups remain essential.

 A community extension and host-side toolset for moderated photo curation in PiGallery2.
-Family members can report deletion and metadata problems, administrators can review them, and a separate defensive host command performs only approved deletions.
+Users can request deletion and metadata changes, administrators can review them, and a separate defensive host command external to PiGallery2 performs only approved deletions.

 PiGallery2 keeps read-only access to the canonical photo library.